Japanese Bobtail Cat Indoor Living Guide

 Japanese Bobtail cats with high energy levels are active and playful, requiring lots of interactive toys, climbing structures, and daily play sessions to stay happy indoors.

-With a typical weight of 5-10 lbs and lifespan of 9-15 yrs, the Japanese Bobtail requires thoughtful care tailored to their specific breed characteristics.
+The Japanese Bobtail typically weighs 5-10 lbs and lives 9-15 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 Weighing 5-10 lbs at maturity, the Japanese Bobtail brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Enrichment & Play